Build using prebuilt configuration

 Example:

-For language short codes, see Supported languagesarrow-up-right.
+For language short codes, see Supported languages.

 Use --env at runtime.